abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-1.md

 ```
 </small>

-3. Repeat the previous step for all the cells that are have been solved (or "fixed"), either pre-filled or filled in the previous iteration of the solution.
+3. Repeat the previous step for all the cells that are have been solved (or _fixed_), either pre-filled or filled in the previous iteration of the solution.
 For example, the grid after removing all fixed values from all non-fixed cells:
 <small>
 ``` {.plain .low-line-height}
 +-------------------------------------+-------------------------------------+-------------------------------------+